pbroschwitz/teal/README.md

 Teal is a new take on CSS that throws away the concept of selectors to make it easy to reason about the styles that get actually applied.

-With teal, stylesheets turn into an implementation detail: It feels as if you were writing inline styles (just with a much nicer syntax) and teal converts them into rules and class names for you.
+With Teal, stylesheets turn into an implementation detail: It feels as if you were writing inline styles (just with a much nicer syntax) and Teal converts them into rules and class names for you.

 This allows you to split your whole frontend into separate components that are